Skip to content

 Met the requirements of Alaska Bar Rule 2, Section 1.

-To be eligible for admission without examination in Alaska (commonly called reciprocity), the applicant must have taken and passed a written bar exam in a reciprocal state, territory, or D.C. and have engaged in the active practice of law in one or more states, territories, or D.C. for five of the seven years immediately preceding the date of application.
+To be eligible for admission without examination in Alaska, the applicant must have engaged in the active practice of law in one or more states, territories, or D.C. for three of the five years immediately preceding the date of application.
 The applicant must also have passed the MPRE and meet other admission requirements.
-For more information on Admission on Motion, click here.
+For more information on Admission on Motion, click here

 Alaska Rules of Professional Conduct outlines that lawyers admitted in other jurisdictions may provide legal services in Alaska provided that they are providing legal services to the “lawyer’s employer or its organizational affiliates” and they meet the rest of the requirements of ARPC 5.5 (d)(1).